SaqibNadeem23/portfolio/README.md

 ---

 ## **About Me**
-I am a passionate mobile application developer with experience in designing, developing, and deploying 6-7 market-level applications.
-My goal is to create intuitive and robust solutions tailored to user needs.
+I am a passionate and skilled mobile application developer with hands-on experience in building high-quality, user-friendly apps.
+Over the course of my career, I have developed 6-7 market-ready applications using Xamarin Forms, showcasing expertise in cross-platform development.
+Currently, I am enhancing my skillset by learning Flutter, staying up-to-date with modern frameworks and technologies.

+My focus is on delivering innovative and efficient solutions tailored to meet user needs.
+I specialize in building applications with seamless functionality, intuitive design, and scalable architecture.
+My strong technical background, coupled with a commitment to continuous learning, enables me to adapt to evolving development trends and deliver impactful results.

 ---

 ## **Skills**
-- **Frameworks**: Xamarin Forms, Flutter
+- **Frameworks**: Xamarin Forms, Flutter, MVVM, Entity framework,
 - **Languages**: C#, XAML, Dart
 - **Tools**: Visual Studio, Git, VS Code.
 - **Databases**: MySQL, SQLite, Microsoft SQL Server
+- Integration of APIs and third-party services
+- Debugging, optimization, and performance tuning of mobile applications
+- Effective collaboration with teams and stakeholders
 ---

 ## **Featured Projects**